Beginners Telescopes – Easy Guide and Review

 A Big Telescope

-The Lightbridge uses a traditional truss setup to support the upper portion of the telescope and a fabric shroud can be wrapped around to do away with stray light or damp conditions.
+The Lightbridge uses a traditional truss setup to support the upper portion of the telescope and a fabric shroud can be wrapped around.
+Therefore, doing away with stray light or damp conditions.

 The Lightbridge telescope is just a larger higher quality Dobsonian telescope and I have included it for those beginners who may be interested in something at this level of quality – It’s still a Dobsonian.